 "A Fistful of Reasons", where Cindy is targeted by a bully because she talks with a lisp.
 The Bradys never think to take the problem to the school, which is standard procedure today, and the boy's father thinks it's normal for kids to pick on other kids.
 Sadly, some parents still do think that way, but it's highly likely that things in the episode would be seen differently now, when bullying is taken far more seriously and more people are aware of the potential consequences.
 It's also worth noting that Peter could possibly have been suspended along with the bully for the fight, given many schools' no-tolerance policies about fighting these days.

 "My Sister, Benedict Arnold" has a scene where Marcia, who is in eighth grade at the time of this episode (fall 1971), is asked out by a boy, Warren Mullaney, in Greg's class, Greg and Warren being high school sophomores.
 Carol, upon Marcia telling her Warren had asked her out, chuckles, smiles and says approvingly, "Next, it'll be college students."
-Alice, who is sitting with Carol, also nods approvingly.
-Today, more than 45 years later, not only would Carol and Mike say no, but Mike would likely warn Warren to stay the hell away from his family or else.
+Alice, who is sitting with Carol, also nods approvingly, something in tune with the fact "age-gaps" in relationships were a non-issue for the generation that settled down in the 1950s.
+If the same episode had been made even in the mid-late 1970s (let alone nowadays), not only would Carol and Mike say no, but Mike would likely warn Warren to stay the hell away from his family or else...

 In the same episode, Greg dates Kathy Lawrence, an eighth grader in Marcia's class.
 Today, Mr. Lawrence, if he found out about Greg even talking to her, would likely blow his stack, and that's even if Mike would have explained to Greg why his dating a junior high student isn't a good idea.